 I started my first business with my best friend with just $100 in my wallet, I even had to borrow a computer from one of my friends.
 After a string of events, we built the company to around 500 clients, and sold it.

-We then went on to raise additional $250,000 for our next business WhoAPI.
+We then went on to raise an additional $250,000 for our next business WhoAPI.
 This included capital from renowned American investors including 500 Startups and Dave McClure.

 Inside the book you will see exactly how I got into 500 startups accelerator, and spent 4 months in Mountain View, California.
-Now WhoAPI is a global business with hundreds of users on every continents including Adobe, Twitter, Wikipedia and King.com.
+Now WhoAPI is a global business with hundreds of users on every continent including Adobe, Twitter, Wikipedia and King.com.

 Investments aren’t something you get; they’re something you attract.
 To become attractive or to build an attractive business you need self-discipline, inspiration and dedication every single day.
 You can find little clues inside the book how I managed to do it.

 It’s not what you know; it’s who you know.
 Meet the problem-solvers.
 Hang around game-changers.
 Model winners.
 Would you like to learn a neat trick how to exchange business cards or take pictures with any speaker, like the CTO of Amazon?

 This is where the rubber meets the road.
 Don’t meet with an investor before you go through the 26 questions.
 It’s time to interrogate your startup.
 Answering all those questions, can serve as a crash course in preparing you for your first meeting with an investor.

 Once you are dedicated, inspired and self-disciplined enough to take all the beatings, after you pursued every dead end, and after you learn everything you need to learn, you are MAYBE ready to pitch and fundraise.
 Inside the book I go through the nitty-gritty and behind the scenes of someone who was an introvert, turned to a person doing extreme pitching in the streets of Mountain View, California.